zainsidd13/pocket-tools-app/README.md

 ## Feedback and Support

-We value your feedback and are here to assist you.
-If you encounter any issues, have suggestions, or need help with Internet Pocket Tools, please don't hesitate to [open an issue](https://github.com/your-username/internet-pocket-tools/issues/new).
-Our team will be glad to assist you.
+I value your feedback and are here to assist you.
+If you encounter any issues, have suggestions, or need help with Internet Pocket Tools, please don't hesitate to contact me!

 Enjoy using Internet Pocket Tools, and may your online journey be smooth and efficient!